 It’s true that our choices are unpalatable, but they are reality, and there is a key point that must be understood when weighing what to do.
 The remaining affordable fossil energy is depleting quickly.
 Extraction will, in a decade or so, become too expensive for us to afford, meaning fossil energy will be gone for all intents and purposes.
 When this happens, our lifestyles and population will collapse, thanks to the laws of thermodynamics, no matter what we choose to do.

-The advantage of choosing to voluntarily contract today is twofold.
+The advantages of choosing to voluntarily contract today are threefold.
 First, we would constrain future suffering caused by climate change.
 Second, we could use some of our remaining wealth to prepare a softer landing zone and to orchestrate a fairer and more humane descent.
+Third, we might leave some oil in the ground for our grandchildren so they can enjoy some of the comforts we take for granted.
 The alternative of doing nothing until thermodynamics forces the issue is chaos, war, and much more suffering for all species, including humans.

 This article today suggests that environmental groups may have succeeded in preventing construction of the Trans Mountain pipeline: